 - In a small bowl, mix all ingredients for cucumber layer.
 Set aside.

-- Using a 1 c dry measuring cup, layer half of the cucumber layer on the bottom, top with 1/8 c mashed avocado, 2 oz of tuna and 1/2 c rice.
+- Using a 1 c dry measuring cup, layer half of the cucumber layer on the bottom, top with 1/8 c mashed avocado, 2 oz of tuna (half the can) and 1/2 c rice.
 Top with a clean plate.

-- Carefully flip the cup upside down so the plate is on the bottom to free the stack from the measuring cup.
-You may need to lightly tap the bottom and sides of the cup if necessary.
+- Carefully flip the plate and cup upside down, so the plate is on the bottom to free the stack from the measuring cup.
+You may need to lightly tap the bottom and sides of the measuring cup.

-- Drizzle with 1 t soy sauce and sriracha.
+- Drizzle the stack with 1 t soy sauce and sriracha.
 Sprinkle with sesame seeds.

 Inspired by Skinny Taste‘s “Spicy California Shrimp Stack.”